dzakyadlh/tofu-app/README.md

 | ![transfer_screen_2](assets/documentation/transfercheckout.jpeg) | ![topup_screen](assets/documentation/topup.jpeg) | ![pin_verification_1](assets/documentation/pin.jpeg) |
 | ![pin_verification_2](assets/documentation/insertpin.jpeg) | ![pin_verification_3](assets/documentation/pinerror.jpeg) | |

-## Contributing

-We welcome contributions to Tofu!
-Here’s how you can help:

-1. Fork the repo.
-2. Create a new branch (`git checkout -b feature/new-feature`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add new feature'`).
-5. Push to the branch (`git push origin feature/new-feature`).
-6. Open a pull request.

-### Issues

-If you encounter any issues, feel free to open an issue on the GitHub repository.
-We will look into it and get back to you as soon as possible.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Additional Notes

 This project is intended for portfolio purposes only.
 Please do not input real bank or wallet account details, as this may cause unintended issues.